Kerry O’Brien

 fellow-tbf

-I’m Kerry O’Brien, a former Assistant Attorney General for the Office of the Attorney General of the State of Texas, litigating work injury cases at all court levels from El Paso to Amarillo to Houston, and everywhere in-between.
-I have seen a lot of Texas and have become familiar with local courts around the state.
-I’m also a former unemployment hearing officer with the Texas Workforce Commission, and a former city prosecutor and assistant city attorney for a group of cities around Austin.
+I’m Kerry O’Brien, a former Assistant Attorney General for the Office of the Attorney General of Texas and a former hearing officer for the Texas Workforce Commission.
+I also previously served as a city prosecutor and assistant city attorney for a group of cities around Austin.

-For 4 years, I was the featured speaker on Employment Law for the annual People’s Law School, sponsored by the Austin Bar Association.
-I have spoken to many lawyer and public groups on employment law issues through the years, and love educating Texans employees, executives, and independent contractors on their legal rights and obligations so that they can make the best decisions to improve their lives.
+For 4 years, I was the featured instructor on Employment Law for the annual People’s Law School, sponsored by the Austin Bar Association.
+I have spoken to many lawyer and public groups on employment law issues through the years, and enjoy educating employees, executives, and independent contractors on their legal rights and obligations so that they can make the best decisions to improve their professional lives.

-I am a 2002 graduate of The University of Texas School of Law, where I was active in mock trial competitions that taught me how to win cases at trial before I entered the “real world” of practicing law.
-I also have an undergraduate degree in Music Theory with a concentration in classical guitar from the UT Austin Butler School of Music.
+I am a 2002 graduate of The University of Texas School of Law, one of the top 20 law schools in the nation, where I was active in mock trial competitions that taught me how to win cases at trial before I even began practicing law in the real world.
+I also have a Bachelor’s degree in Music Theory with a concentration in classical guitar from UT Austin’s Butler School of Music.
+These days, I still perform and record as a musician.

-My law firm is also a monthly financial supporter of CRU, the Navy-Marine Corps Relief Society, the Semper Fi Fund, Refugee Services of Central Texas, the American Civil Liberties Union, the NAACP Legal Defense Fund, Austin Mobile Loaves & Fishes Community First homing initiative, and WorldVision (with our family sponsoring a precious girl in Tanzania for many years).
+My law firm is also a monthly financial supporter of CRU, the Navy-Marine Corps Relief Society, the Semper Fi Fund, the American Civil Liberties Union, the NAACP Legal Defense Fund, Austin Mobile Loaves & Fishes Community First Austin homing initiative, and WorldVision.
 Using the firm’s successes for its clients to help great organizations in the community and the world is one way to make good things come from difficult situations.
-That’s the goal with every client that we help.
+That’s a goal with every client that we help.

 From our blog